Efficient State Estimation of a Networked FlipIt Model: Appendix

 \subsection{Proof of Theorem~\ref{thm:max entropy}}

 \begin{proof} Let $P\in[0,1]^n$.
 We cast problem \eqref{eq:Pistar def} as the following equivalent minimization problem:

-We observe that the objective is the negative entropy function, which is known to be strongly convex and bounded from below.
-Moreover, the constraints constitute a collection of linear inequalities, and thus the feasible set is closed and convex.
-Therefore, this problem has a unique minimizer.
+We observe that the objective is the negative entropy function, which is known to be strongly convex, differentiable, and bounded from below.
+Moreover, the constraints constitute a collection of linear equalities and inequalities, and thus the feasible set is closed and convex.
+Therefore, this problem has a unique minimizer $\Pi^*$.

 We notice that Slater's constraint qualification is also satisfied in this instance.
 Hence, we can determine the unique minimizer by finding a solution to the KKT conditions.
 In addition to constraints \eqref{eq:LM:nonnegative constraint}-\eqref{eq:LM:P constraint}, the KKT conditions also consist of complementary slackness,